Hulk: Publication history

-Series history
+1960s

-The Hulk's original series was canceled with issue #6 (March 1963).
+The character first appeared in The Incredible Hulk #1 (cover dated May 1962), written by writer-editor Stan Lee, penciled and co-plotted by Jack Kirby, and inked by Paul Reinman.
+The series lasted six issues until March 1963.
 Lee had written each story, with Kirby penciling the first five issues and Steve Ditko penciling and inking the sixth.
-The character immediately guest-starred in The Fantastic Four #12 (March 1963), and months later became a founding member of the superhero team the Avengers, appearing in the first two issues of the team's eponymous series (Sept. and Nov.
-1963), and returning as an antagonist in issue #3 and as an ally in #5 (Jan.–May 1964).
+The character immediately guest-starred in The Fantastic Four #12 (March 1963).
+Months later, Hulk became a founding member of the superhero team the Avengers, appearing in the first two issues of the team's eponymous series (Sept. and Nov.
+1963).
+José Alaniz argues that the most striking feature of these issues is "the Hulk's utter alienation."
+The character returned to Avengers as an antagonist in issue #3 and as an ally in #5 (Jan.–May 1964).
 He then guest-starred in Fantastic Four #25–26 (April–May 1964), which revealed Banner's full name as Robert Bruce Banner, and The Amazing Spider-Man #14 (July 1964).

-The Incredible Hulk #1 (May 1962).
+The Incredible Hulk#1 (May 1962).
 Cover art by Jack Kirby and Paul Reinman.

 Around this time, co-creator Kirby received a letter from a college dormitory stating the Hulk had been chosen as its official mascot.
 Kirby and Lee realized their character had found an audience in college-age readers.

 A year and a half after The Incredible Hulk was canceled, the Hulk became one of two features in Tales to Astonish, beginning in issue #60 (Oct.
 1964).

 This new Hulk feature was initially scripted by Lee, with pencils by Steve Ditko and inks by George Roussos.
 Other artists later in this run included Jack Kirby (#68–87, June 1965 – Oct.
 1966); Gil Kane (credited as "Scott Edwards", #76, (Feb.
 1966)); Bill Everett (#78–84, April–Oct.
 1966); John Buscema (#85–87); and Marie Severin.
 The Tales to Astonish run introduced the super-villains the Leader, who would become the Hulk's nemesis, and the Abomination, another gamma-irradiated being.
 Marie Severin finished out the Hulk's run in Tales to Astonish.
 Beginning with issue #102 (April 1968) the book was retitled The Incredible Hulk vol. 2, and ran until 1999, when Marvel canceled the series and launched Hulk #1.
 Marvel filed for a trademark for "The Incredible Hulk" in 1967, and the United States Patent and Trademark Office issued the registration in 1970.